michellejanosi/codelaunchr/README.md

 **Written in Ruby and built with the Rails framework.**

-CodeLaunchR is a two-sided, video-streaming marketplace platform featuring technical skills courses, similar to the Udemy platform.
+CodeLaunchR is a two-sided, video-streaming marketplace featuring technical skills courses, similar to the Udemy platform.

 ## Features: